HathorNetwork/rfcs/projects/web-wallet/wallet-connect/0001-design.md

 1. The wallet receives raw transaction bytes and parses it locally
 1. The wallet gathers information on this transaction's from the connected (and trusted) fullnode or wallet-service backend

+We should also make sure to never trust information received by the `dApp`, all transaction inputs and outputs should be fetched by a trusted fullnode, specifically the one the wallet is currently connected to.

 #### 3. Get token balance